lkaliba/Data_Analysis_Portfolio/mortgage_bias_analysis/README.md

 - `Mortgage Bias Analysis - Workbook.xlsx` – Full data analysis workbook
 - `Mortgage Bias Analysis - Presentation.pptx` – Final presentation for a general audience

+## ✅ What I Learned
+- How to apply statistics in Excel
+- How to explore real-world equity issues
+- How to communicate insights through storytelling.

 ---

-📌 *This project demonstrates my ability to apply statistics in Excel, explore real-world equity issues, and communicate insights through storytelling.*
+📌 *For more projects, check out the main portfolio: [Back to Portfolio](../README.md)*